SUMSarizer/SUMSarizer/README.md

 * www group has permissions
 * Currently on port 5005.
 If you want to change the port, forward the new port in iptables
 * Logs in /var/log/supervisor
+* The app runs inside a virtualenv

+        python /home/jrcoyle/SUMSarizer/venv/bin/gunicorn app:app -b 0.0.0.0:5005

+* The worker does not appear to run in a virtualenv (probably a bug)

+        python worker.py